kondo238/Chili-Pepper-F1-Fruit-Shape-Prediction/README.md

 * Parental_combinations_of_F1.csv: Links each F1 to its parental accessions.

 **Script:**
-・Predicts EFDs for the 159 F1 accessions.
+* Predicts EFDs for the 159 F1 accessions.
-・Visualizes fruit contours using both observed and predicted EFDs.
+* Visualizes fruit contours using both observed and predicted EFDs.
-・**Required R packages**: stringr, rrBLUP, RAINBOWR.
+* **Required R packages**: stringr, rrBLUP, RAINBOWR.

 # Part 3.
 Raw EFD-based phenomic prediction of F1 fruit
 **Purpose:**